dropcreations/Manzana-Apple-Music-Lyrics/README.md

 python manzana.py [album or song url]
 ```

-When saving time synced lyrics, timestamps are in `00:00.000` format.
-If you want to get it in `00:00.00` format set `--sync-points` as `2` as below
+When saving time synced lyrics, timestamps are in `00:00.00` format.
+If you want to get it in `00:00.000` format use `--sync` or `-s` as below

 ```
-python manzana.py --sync-points 2 [album or song url]
+python manzana.py --s [album or song url]
 ```

 Get help using `-h` or `--help` command

 ```
-usage: manzana.py [-h] [-sp {2,3}] url
+usage: manzana.py [-h] [-v] [-s] [--no-txt] [--no-lrc] url

-Manzana: Apple Music lyrics downloader
+Manzana: Apple Music Lyrics

 positional arguments:
-  url                                URL from Apple Music for a album, song or music-video
+  url            Apple Music URL for an album or a song

 optional arguments:
-  -h, --help                         Show this help message and exit -sp {2,3}, --sync-points {2,3}     Miliseconds point count in synced lyrics
+  -h, --help     show this help message and exit
+  -v, --version  show program's version number and exit -s, --sync     Save timecode's in 00:00.000 format (three ms points) --no-txt       Don't save lyrics as a .txt file --no-lrc       Don't save time-synced lyrics as a .lrc file
 ```

 ## About me